-Switch the computer On, by pressing the On/Off push button on the front of the computer.
+Switch the computer On, by pressing the On/Off rocker switch at the rear of the computer.
 As the computer starts, the green light on the righthand side of the computer lights up and the orange hard disc light flashes.